Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Rigging Sand Worms

 In slow and shallow waters, tie a barrel swivel to the end of the line to reduce twist.
 Attach a length of leader to the barrel swivel, as long as feasible for the rod but at least 18 inches long.
-Tie a #4 circle hook to the end of the leader.
-Though they have shorter shanks for holding bait, circle hooks make catch-and-release fishing much safer for the fish. tend to catch in the corner of the fish's mouth and are seldom swallowed, making it easier to release a schoolie striper without injury so it can grow and fight again.
-Circle hooks
+Tie a #7 in-line circle hook to the end of the leader.
+Though they have shorter shanks for holding bait, circle hooks make catch-and-release fishing much safer for the fish.
+In-line circle hooks are designed to catch in the corner of the fish's mouth and are seldom swallowed, making it easier to release a schoolie striper without injury so it can grow and fight again.

 If needed, add a small sinker or two to the leader just below the snap and barrel swivels.
 The weight of the hardware pulls the line down, but the lighter leader and baited hooks drifts above the bottom.